-|1||Compaction is a process where mechanical pressure is used to compress the soil mass for the purpose of soil improvement.||Consolidation is a process where steady and static pressure causes compression of saturated soil.|
+|1||Compaction is a process where a mechanical pressure is used to compress the soil mass for the purpose of soil improvement.||Consolidation is a process where steady and static pressure causes compression of saturated soil.|

-|2||Dynamic loads by rapid mechanical methods like tamping, rolling and vibration is applied for small interval in soil compaction.||Static and sustained loading is applied for long interval in soil consolidation.|
+|2||Dynamic loads by rapid mechanical methods like tamping, rolling and vibration are applied for a small interval in soil compaction.||Static and sustained loading is applied for a long interval in soil consolidation.|

-|3||In compaction process, soil volume is reduced by removing air void from saturated and dry soil.||In consolidation process, soil volume is reduced by squeezing out pore water from saturated soil.|
+|3||In compaction process, soil volume is reduced by removing air void from the saturated and dry soil.||In consolidation process, soil volume is reduced by squeezing out pore water from the saturated soil.|

 |4||Compaction of soil is mainly used for sandy soil.||Consolidation of soil is mainly used for clayey soil.|

-|5||Compaction is intentionally done to produce high unit weight of soil and consequently improve other soil properties.||Consolidation is a natural process where soil below the building and other structure compacted by the transferred load to soil through the provided foundation system.|
+|5||Compaction is intentionally done to produce a high unit weight of soil and consequently improve other soil properties.||Consolidation is a natural process where soil below the building and other structure compacted by the transferred load to the soil through the provided foundation system.|